Number : Season 6, serial 7 of 7.

 Troughton’s time ends, on such a downer but this is down to such good writing.
 It really feels like the end of an era (and it was for 1960’s Doctor Who).
 Troughton – again, shines in this segment.
 Especially at the trial.

-This episode was the only episode to use a regeneration (referenced in this as “a change of appearance”) – as a cliffhanger to the next episode and season.
+This episode was the only one to use an unfinished regeneration (referenced in this as “a change of appearance”) – as a cliffhanger to the next episode and season.

 The viewer would then have to wait until the following season, to find out who the new Doctor was.
 It was a great way to end the Second Doctor’s era, as unresolved, rather than the normal practice of briefly introducing the new incoming Doctor.

 This was also the first direct mention and subsequent appearance of the Doctor’s home race; the Timelords in the show.
 The disabled Tardis sub-story, would form the backstory to the first 3 seasons of the new Pertwee era.

 The War Games was also the last episode of Who to be broadcast in black and white.
 The following season 7 – with new Doctor Jon Pertwee, was in colour.

 A definite high point from Troughton’s era and possibly the greatest ever epsiode of Who.
 A fitting send off for the cosmic-hobo Doctor.

 Watch ‘The War Games’ For Free On Dailymotion :